ilcardella/TradingMate/README.md

 # Install

-After cloning this repo, to install TradingMate simply run:
+After cloning this repo, to setup and install TradingMate simply run:
 ```
-./trading_mate_ctrl install
+sudo ./trading_mate_ctrl setup
 ```

-(This will require super-user access)
+The required dependencies will be installed and all necessary files copied in /opt/TradingMate by default.

-The required dependencies will be installed and all necessary files installed in /opt/TradingMate by default.
 It is recommended to add this path to your PATH environment variable.

 # Setup